 Do your efforts of reinterpretation bring you into much conflict with other scholars?

-Some conservatives actually agree that the things I propose are truthful and just, but that our society isn’t ready for it yet.
+Some conservatives actually agree that the things I propose are truthful and just, but that our society isn’t ready for them yet.
 Other women aren’t educated like I am, they say.
-Even my husband doesn’t like it that I provoke people with humanistic progressive interpretations of Islam. (laughs) But when people tell me: “Musdah, you’re so ambitious.”
-I readily answer: “I’m not ambitious.
+Even my husband doesn’t like that I provoke people with humanistic progressive interpretations of Islam.
+(Musdah laughs.)
+But when people tell me: “Musdah, you’re so ambitious”, I readily answer: “I’m not ambitious.
 It’s simply my right.”

 And even ambition is your right, I would say.
-The Islamic tradition knows a lot of powerful women like Khadijah or Aisha who portray this all too well.
+The Islamic tradition knows a lot of powerful women.
+The stories surrounding the wives of the Prophet, such as Khadijah and Aisha, portray this all too well.

-That’s a good example of how we neglect many noble things in our religion.
-Nowadays they depict Khadija as a rich widow and Aisha as a pretty wife of Muhammad.
-They easily forget what these brave women have done.
-We lost a lot of historical context in our teaching of Islam.
+That’s another good example of how we neglect many noble things in our religion.
+Nowadays, they depict Khadija as a rich widow and Aisha as a pretty wife of Muhammad, while both of them were strong women who commanded men – Khadija in her business and Aisha as the leader of an army.
+People easily forget what such brave women have accomplished.
+Much historical context got lost in our teaching of Islam.
 And we often don’t know how to place everything within our present context and time.

-Look at the way we deal with the Qur’an.
-The verses in the Qur’an can actually be divided in two types: ‘universal’ verses that speak of basic values to all human life and specific verses for specific contexts.
-So when interpreting the latter they can only be understood in light of the former, i.e. the call for compassion and justice.
-So when you speak of marriage, for example, you have to place it within bigger moral values.
+Just look at the way we deal with the Qur’an.
+The verses in the Qur’an can actually be divided in two types: universal verses that speak of basic values to all human life and specific verses for specific contexts.
+Thus, when interpreting the latter they can only be understood in light of the former, i.e. the call for compassion and justice.
+For example, when you speak of marriage, you have to place it within bigger moral values like love and fidelity.
 But many scholars and preachers give too much attention to the implementation of certain contextual verses and don’t place them in the context of the universal verses.
-That often makes their judgements and interpretations very strict, exclusive and very female unfriendly.
+This often makes their judgements and interpretations very strict, exclusive and very female unfriendly.

-In the end it’s quite simple: the Qur’an comes from God, the interpretation comes from men.
+In the end, it’s quite simple: the Qur’an comes from God, the interpretation comes from men.
 I’m not an infidel when I say this.
 And I can’t stress it enough: we need to realize that the interpretation of religious truths always exists within a certain context.
 That is why education is so important.
 Education makes it possible to get rid of the dangerous and misleading forms of religion that bring about injustice and discrimination.
-Certainly in the case of women.
-Socio-economically speaking they’re on the back-foot.
-So women have to become self-confident through knowledge.
+Certainly in the case of women, they are on the back foot, socio-economically speaking.
+So, women have to become self-confident through knowledge.

-You know, to be a Muslim is to be a khalifah fil ardh, a moral agent.
-That means that you’re responsible to continue the prophetic task.
-The prophetic task of human kind didn’t end with Muhammad.
-It’s your duty as a Muslim to continue ‘al-amr bi ‘l-maʿruf wa ‘n-nahy ʿan al-munkar’.
-Literally this means ‘enjoining what is good and forbidding what is wrong’.
+You know, to be a Muslim is to be a khalifah, a moral agent.
+That means that everyone is responsible for continuing the Prophetic task.
+The Prophetic task of human kind didn’t end with Muhammad.
+It’s the duty of every Muslim to continue al-amr bi ‘l-ma’ruf wa ‘n-nahy ‘an al-munkar.
+Literally, this means ‘enjoining what is good and forbidding what is wrong’.
 I conceive it as ‘efforts of transformation’.
 We have to transform ourselves, our families and societies.
-It also comprises the efforts of ‘humanizing’ the people, that is to say to make them ‘human’.
 That’s not easy.
 But we have to do this prophetic task in our own capacity, as a teacher, a husband, a wife, a scholar, a brother, a sister, a politician or whatever your status and situation might be.
-And, as I often say, our mission will only end on judgment day. (laughs)
+And, like I often say, our mission will only end on judgment day.
+(Musdah laughs.)